GuiFeelipeDev/planner-frontend/README.md

 <h2 id="colab">🤝 Collaborators</h2>

-Special thank you for all people that contributed for this project.
+Special thanks to Diego from Rocketseat, who provided the starter code for this app as part of the NLW Journey.

 <table>
   <tr>